apache/sedona/docs/api/flink/Predicate.md

 ## ST_DWithin

 Introduction: Returns true if 'leftGeometry' and 'rightGeometry' are within a specified 'distance'.

-This function essentially checks if the shortest distance between the envelope of the two geometries is <= the provided distance.
+If `useSpheroid` is passed true, ST_DWithin uses Sedona's ST_DistanceSpheroid to check the spheroid distance between the centroids of two geometries.
+The unit of the distance in this case is meter.

+If `useSpheroid` is passed false, ST_DWithin uses Euclidean distance and the unit of the distance is the same as the CRS of the geometries.
+To obtain the correct result, please consider using ST_Transform to put data in an appropriate CRS.

+If useSpheroid is not given, it defaults to false

-Format: `ST_DWithin (leftGeometry: Geometry, rightGeometry: Geometry, distance: Double)`
+Format: `ST_DWithin (leftGeometry: Geometry, rightGeometry: Geometry, distance: Double, useSpheroid: Optional(Boolean) = false)`

 Since: `v1.5.1`